bucs445fall2025/project-team-rocket/etc/SRS.md

 • Focused on security and reliability with proper data validation

 • Simple, user-friendly interface that's easy to navigate

+## User Stories

+User stories help us figure out what users actually need and why they need it.
+We're using the format from class: "As a [type of user], I want [goal] so that [reason]."

+### Epic 1: Account Management and Authentication

+**User Story 1.1: User Registration**
+- As a student, I want to create an account with a username and password so that I can start posting and interacting with internship opportunities
+- Related Requirements: Students can sign up and log in to their accounts, Secure login system with password protection

+**User Story 1.2: User Login**
+- As a returning user, I want to log in with my credentials so that I can access my account and previous posts
+- Related Requirements: Students can sign up and log in to their accounts, Secure login system with password protection

+**User Story 1.3: Role-Based Access**
+- As an admin, I want different permission levels for users so that I can control who can moderate content
+- Related Requirements: Different user roles: guest, regular user, moderator, and admin with appropriate permissions

+### Epic 2: Internship Posting and Management

+**User Story 2.1: Create Internship Post**
+- As a student, I want to post internship opportunities with all the details so that I can share valuable opportunities with other students
+- Related Requirements: Users can create posts with a title, description, company link, and tags

+**User Story 2.2: Edit Own Posts**
+- As a user, I want to edit my own posts so that I can fix typos or update information that changed
+- Related Requirements: Users can edit or delete their own posts anytime

+**User Story 2.3: Delete Own Posts**
+- As a user, I want to delete posts I created so that I can remove opportunities that are no longer available
+- Related Requirements: Users can edit or delete their own posts anytime

+**User Story 2.4: View All Posts**
+- As a student, I want to see all available internships in a scrollable list so that I can browse through opportunities easily
+- Related Requirements: All internships show up in a clean, scrollable list with sorting options

+### Epic 3: Community Interaction

+**User Story 3.1: Add Comments**
+- As a user, I want to comment on internship posts so that I can ask questions or share my experience with that company
+- Related Requirements: Users can add comments under any internship post

+**User Story 3.2: View Comments**
+- As a student browsing posts, I want to see all comments and who wrote them so that I can learn from others' experiences
+- Related Requirements: Users can see who commented and when, with ability to edit/delete their own comments

+**User Story 3.3: Edit/Delete Own Comments**
+- As a commenter, I want to edit or delete my comments so that I can correct mistakes or remove comments I no longer want visible
+- Related Requirements: Users can see who commented and when, with ability to edit/delete their own comments

+**User Story 3.4: Upvote Posts**
+- As a student, I want to upvote helpful internship posts so that good opportunities rise to the top for everyone
+- Related Requirements: Users can upvote or downvote internship posts (no double voting), Posts with higher ratings appear first

+**User Story 3.5: Downvote Posts**
+- As a user, I want to downvote unhelpful or suspicious posts so that low-quality content doesn't waste others' time
+- Related Requirements: Users can upvote or downvote internship posts (no double voting), Posts with higher ratings appear first

+### Epic 4: Search

+**User Story 4.1: Keyword Search**
+- As a student looking for specific opportunities, I want to search by keywords like company names or job titles so that I can quickly find relevant internships
+- Related Requirements: Search functionality by keywords with real-time results

+**User Story 4.2: Filter by Tags**
+- As a user, I want to filter posts by tags like "Remote" or "Software Engineering" so that I only see internships that match my interests
+- Related Requirements: Filter posts by tags (Software Engineering, Remote, etc.)

+**User Story 4.3: Advanced Filtering**
+- As a student with specific criteria, I want to combine multiple filters so that I can narrow down to exactly what I'm looking for
+- Related Requirements: Combine multiple filters for advanced searching capabilities

+### Epic 5: Administration

+**User Story 5.1: Report Bad Posts**
+- As a user, I want to flag inappropriate or outdated posts so that admins can review and remove them
+- Related Requirements: Users can flag bad or outdated posts for review

+**User Story 5.2: Review Reports**
+- As an admin, I want to see all reported posts in one place so that I can efficiently moderate content
+- Related Requirements: Admins can manage users and content with full control permissions

+**User Story 5.3: Delete/Restore Posts**
+- As an admin, I want to delete posts that violate guidelines or restore falsely deleted posts so that the platform stays clean and fair
+- Related Requirements: Admins can manage users and content with full control permissions

+**User Story 5.4: Approve Posts (Future)**
+- As a moderator, I want to approve posts before they go live so that we can prevent spam from appearing on the site
+- Related Requirements: Moderators can approve posts before they go public
+- Note: We haven't implemented this yet, might add it later if we have time

+### Epic 6: User Experience and Accessibility

+**User Story 6.1: Mobile Access**
+- As a student on my phone, I want the app to work well on mobile so that I can browse internships anywhere
+- Related Requirements: Fully responsive design that works on both mobile and desktop devices

+**User Story 6.2: Fast Performance**
+- As any user, I want pages to load quickly so that I don't waste time waiting
+- Related Requirements: Fast and stable database backend with optimized queries

+**User Story 6.3: Intuitive Interface**
+- As a new user, I want the interface to be easy to understand so that I can start using the app without confusion
+- Related Requirements: Simple, user-friendly interface that's easy to navigate

 ## Software Architecture Diagram